What is the history of the semi-truck?

 Alexander Winton, a Scottish-American engineer is widely known as the inventor of the semi-truck in 1898.
 He sold his first iteration of the semi-truck in 1899 from his business of, “horseless carriages” which he started in 1896.

 Jack and Gus Mack, from Brooklyn, founded the company that would become Mack Trucks, a company that would set the standard for semi-trucks.

 At the time, drivers would work 12-18 hours a day, seven days a week in dangerous conditions, oftentimes for about $2 per day (roughly $60 today).
 This lack of protection resulted in 1,700 drivers forming Team Drivers International Union.
 After a year, a few members left and formed the Teamsters National Union.
 By 1903, the two groups realized they are stronger in numbers and decided to merge the groups, forming the International Brotherhood of Teamsters.

 The company that would be later known as Navistar has a history that actually dates back to 1832.
-The merge of McCormick Harvesting Machine Company, Deering Harvester Company, and three smaller agricultural equipment firms resulted in the creation of International Harvest, and just 8 years after formed it would become the fourth largest company in the US.
+The merger of McCormick Harvesting Machine Company, Deering Harvester Company, and three smaller agricultural equipment firms resulted in the creation of International Harvest, and just 8 years after formed it would become the fourth largest company in the US.

 Dan Tobin was elected as the union’s general president in 1907.
 In his early 30s, Tobin was a self-educated, Irish immigrant who was known for being a hard-headed and controversial leader.
 Due to his leadership skills, he was considered a visionary.
 He was eventually widely known as one of America’s most powerful men.
 He served for 45 years until 1952 after growing the organization from 40,000 members to an impressive 1.2 million members.